Player Information

 Games

-All Beau Rock teams play in the Bayside and District Netball Association.
+All Beau Rock teams plays in the Bayside and District Netball Association at the Bayside Netball Facility; 11 Holloway Rd, Sandringham.

 The main season runs from March to September.
 Games are generally not played on public holidays or school holidays.

-In 2024, BDNA will be moving to new facilities at the Sandringham Secondary College Senior Campus: 11 Holloway Road, Sandringham.
+In 2024, BDNA moved to new facilities at the Sandringham Secondary College Senior Campus: 11 Holloway Road, Sandringham.

 Training

 Training is organised individually by each team.
-We will have a club training night on Tuesdays at the Holloway Rd Courts with all teams invited to train then.
-Teams may however choose to train at a different time and venue if they wish to.
+Most train at our club training session on Tuesdays at the Holloway Rd Courts, but teams may choose to train at a different time and venue if they wish.

 Spring Competition